 Little Stanley Street not only provides one of the best views of the CBD but also enables you to become a culinary globe-trotter.
 Spanish cuisine is nestled in next to the sizzling of a Teppanyaki grill and the sweet aromas of waffle cones coming from a gelato store.
 It offers something for every budget – from a quick sandwich through to a perfect four-course meal.

 A popular after-work drinks spot in the centre of Little Stanley Street is Greystone, which serves up cocktails, wine and everything in between till the early hours.
 It’s worth visiting on a Friday night when salsa classes are held right outside the entrance.
-A buzz of activity radiates from the CBD Bar and The Bar at the Queensland Performing Arts Centre (QPAC), as theatre-goers prepare themselves for the evening ahead.
+A buzz of activity radiates from the CBD Bar and the numerous bars at the Queensland Performing Arts Centre (QPAC), as theatre-goers prepare themselves for the evening ahead.

 Boundary Street is the home of Bohemia in Brisbane.
 Vegan cafés, quirkily decorated restaurants and an eclectic mix of patrons embody the soul of West End.
 There’s everything from Vietnamese, Thai and Malaysian, to Indian, Greek and Australian (as in kangaroo, emu and crocodile dishes).